itsnauman/scalica/README.md

 The Scalica App server receives the id’s of the posts for the stream that the user has requested and fetches the plain text of the posts (by their id’s) from the MySQL database via a remote procedure call.
 After receiving the posts, the Scalica server adds the sentiment received from the gRPC server from the previous step and sends it to render on the front-end UI.
 →
 The page is now populated with a stream of posts that contain the searched hashtag, as well as the sentiment for this hashtag that is displayed as ‘negative’ or ‘positive’ for the user to see.

-# Team:
-Abrar: MapReduce Spark job for sentiment analysis
-Andrew: Deployment, glue of application and documentation
-Nauman: gRPC server, Redis and integration with other services
-Mir: Django Frontend/Backend, remote mysql and integration with other services